 This is where the "Application Approved" email comes in to play.
 This email will be automatically sent to members whom you manually approve into the group.

 This is your opportunity to give some important info about the group to your member.

 This template has all the unique links you need to provide your member so that they can follow and engage with the group the way that they choose.
 You can modify and change this email as you like.

 The final membership email is the "Application Declined" email.
-Incase you choose NOT to approve a member in to the community, this email will be automatically sent to them informing them that their application was not accepted at this time.
+In case you choose NOT to approve a member in to the community, and you manually Decline them, this email will be automatically sent to them informing them that their application was not accepted at this time.